Berkhamsted: Berkhamsted Urban District (1898–1974)

-In 1898 the parish was split into a "Great Berkhampstead Urban" parish, which became an urban district, and a "Great Berkhampstead Rural" parish, which remained in the Berkhampstead Rural District.
-The Great Berkhampstead Rural parish ceded land to the urban district in 1935 and in 1937 was split between Nettleden with Potten End, Northchurch, and Great Gaddesden.
-Older municipal buildings were demolished in 1938 and new Berkhamsted Civic Centre was built on the site.
+In 1898, the parish was split into a Great Berkhampstead Urban parish, which became an urban district, and a "Great Berkhampstead Rural" parish, which remained in the Berkhampstead Rural District.
+The Great Berkhampstead Rural parish ceded land to the urban district in 1935 and was split between Nettleden with Potten End, Northchurch, and Great Gaddesden in 1937.
+Older municipal buildings were demolished in 1938 and the new Civic Centre was built on the site.

-Until 1937 the official name of the council's area was the "Great Berkhampstead Urban District".
-A change of name to "Berkhamsted Urban District" came into effect on 19 July 1937.
-A few months later the neighbouring Berkhampstead Rural District became Berkhamsted Rural District.
+Until 1937, the official name of the council's area was the Great Berkhampstead Urban District.
+A change of name to Berkhamsted Urban District came into effect on 19 July 1937.
+A few months later, the neighbouring Berkhampstead Rural District became Berkhamsted Rural District.
 Under the Local Government Act 1972, Berkhamsted Urban District was abolished to become part of the non-metropolitan district of Dacorum in 1974.
 Berkhamsted Town Council was created as a successor parish to the former urban district council.